The Blue Afternoon: Manila, 1902

 A third body is now discovered, that of a poor female slum dweller who is four months pregnant.
 A scalpel is found by her body and Bobby asks Carriscant if one is missing from his hospital.
 Carriscant does an inventory check and discovers there is.
 He informs Bobby and also tells him that he believes it was planted next to the body by Cruz and Wieland to implicate him in the murder.
 Bobby dismisses this as fanciful but tells him that he believes the murderer could be Cruz as his family came from Batangas in southern Luzon where the rebellion was fiercest.
 Back at the hospital he is summoned to Cruz’s side of the hospital and Cruz shows him a man with an exposed beating heart that has six sutures in it, believing this to be a great scientific experiment until Carriscant informs him it was already performed seven years earlier in Germany.
 Carriscant and his wife attend an official reception given by Governor Taft and his wife and here he meets Delphine once again and they arrange another meeting.
-They meet and he tries to make love to her again but she is concerned about the servants and pushes him away.
-However, Delphine comes to Carriscant’s surgery once more and they make love again, and she tells him about her life and marriage to Sieverance to whom she now only feels apathy.
+They meet and he tries to have sex with her again but she is concerned about the servants and pushes him away.
+However, Delphine comes to Carriscant’s surgery once more and they have sex again, and she tells him about her life and marriage to Sieverance to whom she now only feels apathy.
 As they are leaving, they are interrupted by Pantaleon and Carriscant reveals his love.
 Panteleon understands the situation and lends the couple his ‘nipa’ barn in the afternoons for their assignments.
 One day, the doctor receives a note from Delphine asking to meet her on the Luneta and she reveals to him that she is pregnant.
 He later encounters Sieverance and learns that they are to return to the USA, so he dashes round to see Delphine and is forced to set fire to a shed in her friend’s garden to interrupt the bridge party she is attending and tells her he has a plan that will resolve their situation.